 We came across an Indian on horseback walking on the side of the road.
 He gestured to us and asked if we had water.
 We pulled over and Hobbit jumped off his bike bring him a bottle of water.
 He drank deeply and reached to hand the water back.
 Hobbit protested, “No, we have plenty, take more.”
 He took a few more swallows and gave the bottle back.
 Water out here is scarce and valuable, he refused to take the bottle.

-This routine of being approached by waving, friendly cars went on for hours until late afternoon when we approached the Missouri River, the eastern border of the reservation.
+This routine of being approached by waving, friendly people in cars went on for hours until late afternoon when we approached the Missouri River, the eastern border of the reservation.
 It was late in the afternoon, the sun drifting low in the sky.

 Up ahead an immense Indian approached us walking directly toward our group on the shoulder of the road.
 Tall, strong, with jet black long hair he strode intentionally at us.
 I was unsure what to do and drifted toward the middle of the road to ride around him.
 He adjusted, and walked straight at us holding something in his outstretched hand.